 A Growth Hacker is a person whose true north is growth.
 Everything they do is scruti‐

 nized by its potential impact on scalable growth.
-Is positioning important?
-Only if a

 -Sean Ellis, Growth Hacking Godfather

 Usually measured in units such as traffic, conversions new user signups and revenue, actions of new users (liking or commenting, giving an email address.
 All tangible countable actions you can count.

 The big bad acronym in digital marketing.
 Those who do it can’t figure out how to convince those who need them and those who need it can’t seem to figure out how to hire someone who actually knows SEO.
 In a nutshell, it’s doing whatever one can to increase organic traffic from search engines.
 But SEOs are also using paid traffic, email marketing, and social media to generate more organic traffic.